 I hope something helps.

 NOTE: MichaelAtOz posts on Answers the following.
-Thanks for the link bevhoward:
+Thanks for this bevhoward:

 Using Sysinternals ProcessMonitor I found that Windows was accessing the following Registry path: